 - Corticosteroids can alter the healing environment of the joint by effecting damage on the native stem cells in cartilage.

-It is my opinion that the increase in the number of hip and knee replacements is a direct result of the injection of corticosteroids into these joints.
+It is my opinion, the increase in the number of hip and knee replacements is a direct result of the injection of corticosteroids into these joints.
 This is an opinion now shared by many.

 The fact that new research is pouring in on the detrimental effects of cortisone injections should not convince anyone that suddenly medicine is being alerted to the risk of corticosteroids.
 The dangers of cortisone injections have long been known.
-But in eagerness by health professionals and the patients themselves to get instant relief, the dangers were accepted as part of the treatment, the let’s manage the pain until the patient is ready for joint replacement treatment.
+But in eagerness by health professionals and the patients themselves to get instant relief, the dangers were accepted as part of the treatment, in other words, “let’s manage the pain until the patient is ready for joint replacement treatment.”

 - a decrease of protein and matrix synthesis (the nutrient and healing bed that cells grow in),